dlcs/iiif-presentation/docs/rfcs/0005-mixed-manifests.md

 > [!CAUTION]
 > Some customers may have custom rewrite rules in place for Assets.
 The initial MVP implementation of mixed-manifests will only identify Assets that use the canonical path for the asset type.
 Identifying rewritten paths and attributing those paths to specific customers and spaces will come in a future development.

-The process to identify whether a content resource is a managed assets is to look at the paintingAnnotation `"body"` property.
+The process to identify whether a content resource is a managed asset is to look at the paintingAnnotation `"body"` property.
 Details are below on how this identification could be done for the different types of assets.

 ##### Images